ALBANIAN HOLIDAY IN VILA AMANTIA

 - Owing to the Albanian electricity supply, short periods of power cut may occur.

 - The water supply of the village is not quite regular.
 2 water tanks are securing the water supply of the villa.
-Guests are therefore asked to focus on their use of water.
+Guests are asked to focus on their use of water.

 HOW AND WHEN TO PAY FOR YOUR STAY IN VILA AMANTIA